eddy5641/AntiProctorio/README.md

 The source code of this project will be released Sept 12, 2020 to allow for companies to mitigate any of the issues presented.
 This may be delayed if requested by any company or educational institution.

+If there are any questions or concerns, feel free to make an issue in this repo

 # Table of Contents
   * [Why](#why)
     * [Better Solutions](#better-solutions)